lqdev/luisquintanilla.me/_src/feed/teofimo-claggett-fight.md

 ## Ring Walk

-Didn't see Claggett's but Lopez ring was was a little cringe.
+Didn't see Claggett's but Lopez ring walk was a little cringe.

 ## Scorecard (Unofficial)